WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 ![solution Diagram](https://github.com/WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/blob/main/Screenshots/Picture0.png?)

 Granularly enable Defender for Cloud Server - Plan 2 on a Resource (Per-Machine) Level for a given Azure subsciption.
-This could be useful for scenarios such as, Server Plan 2 POC or, a Server Plan 2 Pilot Phase, where the deployment scope should be limited to only a subset of resources.
+This could be useful for scenarios such as, Server Plan 2 POC or, a Server Plan 2 pilot phase, where the deployment scope should be limited to only a subset of resources.

 ## Table of Contents